Gama-glutamyltransferase (GGT) – Adon Health Skip to content

 • Lipid profile

-• fasting insulin
+• Fasting insulin

-• Inflammatory markers
+• Inflammation markers

 • Medication history

-Therapeutic approach
+Therapeutic Approach

 The recommended treatment did not consist of drug intervention, but primarily of lifestyle measures:

-• Alcohol break for eight weeks
+• Alcohol abstinence for eight weeks

-• Increase fiber intake
+• Increased fiber intake

-• Weight loss
+• Weight reduction

 • Review of medications taken

-Repeated monitoring of gamma-glutamyltransferase levels confirmed the stabilization.
+Repeated monitoring of gamma-glutamyl transferase confirmed stabilization.

 Why GGT is often underestimated:

-GGT is therefore not an isolated “liver value”, but a sensitive enzyme that should be considered in the context of cardiometabolic health.
+GGT is therefore not an isolated "liver value" but a sensitive enzyme that should be considered in the context of cardiometabolic health.

 Conclusion from the case

-• Lifestyle interventions can measurably influence GGT levels.
+• Lifestyle interventions can measurably influence GGT

 Conclusion